Circassians in Bulgaria: Cooperation with the Ottoman authorities

 Circassian gangs and Turkish gangs were quick to form alliances, due to their common Islamic faith and shared grudge for Orthodox Slavs.
-In many instances, Circassian gangs protected Turkish villages from Bulgarian gangs and vice versa.
-The Circassians were active participants in the conflicts in the region, always siding with the Ottomans against pro-Russian entities.
-In 1876, a thousand Circassians were slaughtered by Bulgarian rebels, and Circassians retaliated by siding with the Turks and starting banditry against the Christian population, causing sympathy for Bulgarians in Europe.
+The Circassians were active participants in the conflicts in the region, always siding with the Ottomans against the native Christian population in the Balkans.
+In 1876 Circassians aided with the Turks in crushing the April uprising, carrying out atrocities against the Christian population, causing sympathy for Bulgarians in Europe.
 During the 1877-78 Russo-Turkish War, the Circassians were used by the Turkish army as irregular cavalry units.
 In the summer of 1877, mainly Circassian irregular cavalry from the villages of Hasanoglu and Otmanlii participated on the Turkish side in the battle for Nova Zagora.
 The Circassians took an active part in the battles for Shipka, Lovech and Pleven.
-During the war, Russian forces raped Circassian women and children in the area, continuing the methods of Grigory Zass.
+Circassians in the Ottoman army also raped and murdered Bulgarians during the 1877 Russo-Turkish war.